koskath/arete2/course_content/ML/md_files/Lecture13/lecture_13_slide_26_adversarial-examples.md

 # Slide 26 of Lecture 13 contains information about the Adversarial Examples.

-• ML models such as DNN, clustering, Naive Bayes, Decision tree, Multilayer Perceptron, SVM are not attacked resilient.
-• Injection of adversarial/malicious data into training datasets that can caused decreased performance/ model failure is known as poisoning.
-• Malicious users add malicious data with similar features of original data and wrong labels.
-• Malicious users might know the training data distribution; also learning algorithm.
-Goodfellow et al. Explaining and Harnessing Adversarial Examples
+Models across families—deep networks, clustering methods, Naive Bayes, decision trees, multilayer perceptrons, and SVMs—lack resilience to adversarial attacks.
+When malicious actors inject manipulated data with deceptive labels yet similar features into the training set, the resulting poisoning can degrade performance or cause outright failure, particularly if attackers know both the data distribution and the learning algorithm.